 Maybe owing to the unavailability of tap water in China, the fact to often buy beverages has always been a formality.
 Moreover, with so many sales points available (there is an average of three shops in 100 meters in big cities) they are contributing to meeting and driving demands.
 Drink consumption seems quite like an addiction nowadays.
 In November 2017, this market reached 2088 billion Yuan in China which increased by 10.4% year by year, according to the National Bureau of Statistics of China.
 But that’s not all, the market is projected to keep growing in the next 5 years.
 Because of the high gross profit in the beverage industry, it’s also very attractive for investors.

 Evolution of Chinese consumer’s choice

-In the account of the increasing income of Chinese people, these years and their confidence in this trend, their desire to consume, and their expectation for consumption are constantly growing.
+In account of the increasing income of Chinese people, these years and their confidence in this trend, their desire to consume, and their expectation for consumption are constantly growing.
 From that perspective, while the price for a made-on-site drink is higher than bottled drinks, it is welcoming a very fast growth stage.

-Over the past 30 years, Milk tea (or often called Bubble tea) became the most popular drink in China.
+Over the past 30 years, Milk tea (often called Bubble tea) became the most popular drink in China.
 However, this is a controversial drink because of its high sugar content and composition (especially for the cream inside and the « bubble » made of starch).
 In fact, even if it is still very popular, Milk tea is known as an unhealthy drink and people are trying to consume less.